natriumoxid/fedoraproxy/README.md

 ===========

 ### Description
 FedoraProxy: Fedora commons REST API PHP client.
-Tested with Fedora commons 3.6.x.
+Tested with Fedora commons 3.6.x and 3.7.x (see https://wiki.duraspace.org/display/FEDORA/Home).

 The FedoroProxy helps you developing a fedora commons client based on php.
 It uses the fedora commons REST API.
 It uses curl for the REST communication.
 Follwing methods are supported: